-The following protocol is understood by String, DoubleByteString and QuadByteString.
+The following protocol is understood by String, DoubleByteString and QuadByteString, and by Unicode7, Unicode16, and Unicode32.
 In this discussion, we'll use the term String to mean any of these classes.

 Creating Strings

 You have already seen many strings created as literals.
 Strings created as literals are invariant -they cannot be modified later.